DavidBK/shampoo/Node/Basics.md

     - 50%: logs the string `"3"`
     - 50%: throws an error `"Logging failed"`

-2. Replace step 4 (logging `"3"`) with this function.
+2. Replace step 3 (logging `"3"`) with this function.
-3. Handle the error in step 5 (logging `"4"`).
+3. Handle the error in step 4 (logging `"4"`).
     - If the error is thrown, retry the logging. if the logging fails again, log the error and stop the execution.
-    - If the error is not thrown, log the string `"4"` as usual.
+    - If the error is not thrown, log the string `"4"` as usual and continue to step 5.

-4. Commit and push your changes.
+Commit and push your changes.

 #### Pass data